paypal/paypalhttp_java/README.md

 PaypalHttp is a generic HTTP Client.

 In it's simplest form, an [`HttpClient`](./paypalhttp/src/main/java/com/paypal/http/HttpClient.java) exposes an `#execute` method which takes an `HttpRequest`, executes it against the domain described in an `Environment`, and returns an `HttpResponse`.
-It throws an `IOException` if anything goes wrong during execution.
+It throws an `IOException` if anything goes wrong during the course of execution.

 ### Environment